 Normally, I desist from analysing signatures unless they are accompanied by the writers’ handwriting samples.
 Yet, some people insist on signature analysis.
 I avoid it because if the signature is analysed in isolation, there are chances of me going wrong about the personality of the writer.

-However, signatures cannot be written off as unimportant because though they may not be adequate for the purpose of a complete handwriting analysis, they are a part and parcel of the writers’ lives.
+But signatures cannot be written off as unimportant because though they may not be adequate for the purpose of a complete handwriting analysis, they are a part and parcel of the writers’ lives.

 According to signature analysis, every time you draw your signature, you make a statement to yourself and to the rest of the world, saying, “See, this is who I am.”
 It means that the signature is a reflection of how one behaves in public and how one handles oneself.